 The fiscal year for accounting purposes shall begin on July 1 of each year and end on June 30 of the next year.

 The Board of Directors determines any publications of the Society, monitors the content and form of any publications it authorizes, and approves all related fiscal matters.
-The Publications, Communications, and Advocacy and Outreach Committees advise the Board in these matters.
+The Publications Committee advises the Board in these matters.